opencaesar/docbook-adapter/README.md

 # docbook-tools
-A set of tools to manipulate DocBooks
+A set of tools to generate DocBooks